 The Name Kurseong means 'The place of white orchids'.
 So as expected, white orchids grow in abundance in this area.
 The area is also full of beautiful tea gardens, forests and year round vegetation on the hill slopes.
-From some parts of Kalimpong, you get magnificent views of Mt.
-Kanchejunga, Kabru and Jannu, and the meandering rivers Teesta and Mahananda flowing downwards to the lower plains & medows.
+From some parts of Kurseong, you get magnificent views of Mt.
+Kanchejunga, Kabru and Jannu, and the meandering rivers Teesta and Mahananda flowing down to the lower plains and medows.

-The toy train track runs on level with the road.
+The toy train track runs alongside the road.
 The whistling sound of the steam engine can often be heard from your room and you can come out to see the mini train negotiating its way through the mountains.
 Overall a very romantic feeling.